 The Scholastic Art & Writing Awards are administered by the Alliance for Young Artists & Writers, a 501(c)(3) nonprofit organization.
 Each year, the Alliance partners with more than 100 visual arts and literary arts organizations across the country to bring the Awards to local communities.

 Luminaries in the visual and literary arts, some of whom are past Awards recipients, jury submissions at the regional and national level.
 Jurors look for works that best exemplify originality, technical skill, and the emergence of a personal voice or vision.

-Students in grades 7-12 (ages 13 and up) from across the United States, U.S. territories, U.S. military bases, Canada, and American accredited schools abroad work with their educator to prepare and submit works to the Awards each year.
+Students in grades 7-12 (ages 13 and up) from across the United States, U.S. territories, U.S. military bases, and Canada work with their educator to prepare and submit works to the Awards each year.

 How do the Awards work?

 Submissions are first considered alongside the works of peers in their community at the regional level, where students may receive a Gold Key, Silver Key, or Honorable Mention.
 Gold Key or Silver Key award recipients are eligible to apply for a Scholastic Awards Summer Scholarship (SAS).
 Works that receive a Gold Key, the top regional award, are then judged at the national level by an impressive panel of creative-industry experts.
 Select works go on to receive National Medals, including Gold Medals, Silver Medals, Gold Medal and Silver with Distinction Portfolio Medals, and Special Achievement Awards.
 Some Special Achievement Awards come with additional scholarship opportunities.